Hand-eye calibration¶

 Before starting the calibration, the correct payload and Tool Center Point (TCP) must be configured.
 A correct payload configuration ensures precise robot positioning and makes the free drive mode more responsive for teaching poses during calibration.

 - Navigate to Installation → General → TCP in the UR menu.
 Create a new TCP with the name ‘Calibration Grid’.
-An arbitrary TCP-transformation could be used, but a zero-transformation is recommended for an overlap with the robot flange.
+An arbitrary TCP-transformation could be used, but a zero-transformation is recommended such that the TCP coincides with the tool flange.

 - Navigate to Installation → General → Payload in the UR menu.
 Use the UR’s built-in payload measurement function to determine the calibration grid payload and apply the measured settings.